rishavry/rishavry/README.md

-- 👋 Hi, I’m @rishavry(Rishav Ray), a 21-year old, self-taught full-stack software-engineer living in Verona WI.
+- 👋 Hi, I’m @rishavry(Rishav Ray), a 21-year old, self-taught data-scientist and ML/AI software-engineer living in Verona WI.

-- 👀 I’m currently interested in Frontend, Backend, Data, & the Cloud, with plans to get into app-dev, advanced software engineering/management, ML, AI, & Data-Science in the future!
+- 👀 I’m currently interested in Data-Science, Machine-Learning, Artificial-Intelligence, Frontend, Backend, Data, & Cloud-Computing, with plans to get into deep-learning, robotics, VR, game-development, data-engineering, & quantum computing in the future!

 - 📫 How to reach me:
 * Email: rishavray422@gmail.com